Why Communication & Content Strategy is Important?

 - Non-verbal – it involves an unspoken form of communication like body language, gestures, facial expressions, signs, and emoticons.

-- Written – it involves usage of words or symbols in a written manner through letters, emails, websites, blogs, Facebook posts, tweets, agreements, etc.
+- Written – it involves the usage of words or symbols in a written manner through letters, emails, websites, blogs, Facebook posts, tweets, agreements, etc.

-- Visual – it involves graphical representation of information to create meaning and includes infographics, mind maps, charts, graphs, etc.
+- Visual – it involves a graphical representation of information to create meaning and includes infographics, mind maps, charts, graphs, etc.

 Communication can also be categorized based on psychology and style, but it is part of social etiquette that the conduct of communication should be maintained.

-- Assertive – it is a clear and controlled kind of way to express both positive and negative opinions or ideas in a way that the message, reply or opinion of another person is also respected.
+- Assertive – it is a clear and controlled kind of way to express both positive and negative opinions or ideas in a way that the message, reply, or opinion of another person is also respected.